utilmeta/utilmeta-py/docs/en/tutorials/realworld-blog.md

 We write a `get_runtime` class function that takes the user’s ID as input to generate the corresponding query field, so that we can use `ArticleSchema.get_runtime(user_id)` this way to dynamically obtain the Schema class in the API function.

-### Article query interface
+### Article Query API

-We can [查询文章列表 API](https://realworld-docs.netlify.app/docs/specs/backend-specs/endpoints/#list-articles) use UtilMeta as an example of how to write a query interface.
+We can [Article list API](https://realworld-docs.netlify.app/docs/specs/backend-specs/endpoints/#list-articles) use UtilMeta as an example of how to write a query interface.
 ```python
 class MultiArticlesResponse(response.Response):
     result_key = 'articles'